Banjo & Kazooie

-Banjo & Kazooie are a pair of fictional video game characters and the eponymous protagonists of the video game series Banjo-Kazooie, created by British video game developer Rare.
-Banjo and Kazooie were both introduced as player characters in the original Banjo-Kazooie (1998).
-Banjo is a honey bear accompanied by Kazooie, a bird who is often seen seeking shelter in Banjo's backpack and emerging to perform various moves and attacks.
-The pair have gone on numerous adventures together, fighting against the sinister plans of the evil witch Gruntilda.
+Banjo & Kazooie are the protagonists of the video game series Banjo-Kazooie, created by the British video game company Rare.
+They were introduced in the original Banjo-Kazooie (1998).
+Banjo is a honeybear who is accompanied by Kazooie, a bird who is often seen seeking shelter in Banjo's backpack and emerging to perform various moves and attacks.
+The pair's numerous adventures usually pit them against the evil witch Gruntilda.

-Banjo first made his debut as one of the playable characters in Diddy Kong Racing (1997).
-Decades after the release of the original game, Banjo and Kazooie gained widespread attention for their playable appearance in Nintendo's Super Smash Bros.
-Ultimate fighting game.
+Banjo first made his solo debut as one of the playable characters in Diddy Kong Racing (1997).
+Decades after the release of their original game, Banjo and Kazooie gained widespread attention for their playable appearance in Nintendo's Super Smash Bros.
+Ultimate.